-Keep in mind that you’re not guaranteed an upgrade.
-Even if you have enough upgrades for your trip, you’ll still be behind 3 other status levels.
-Upgrades go in this order by the amount of Loyalty Points earned over the last year:
+Keep in mind that you’re not guaranteed an upgrade, and you’ll still be behind 3 other status levels.
+Upgrades go in this order by the number of Loyalty Points earned over the last year:

 If the route is super busy, don’t expect an upgrade.
 Routes such as New York (LGA) to Dallas (DFW), Washington, D.C.
 (DCA) to Los Angeles (LAX), or Seattle (SEA) to Dallas (DFW) are notorious for long upgrade lists.
 On many of those routes, even Executive Platinums don’t clear the waitlist for an upgrade.
 That said, you can maximize the value of these upgrades by:

 - Choosing off-peak times to fly.
 You’re more likely to clear an upgrade on a Wednesday or Saturday, for example.

 - Choose larger planes, especially wide-body planes that contain more first class seats.

 - Avoid upgrading a companion with you.
 Often, only 1 seat at a time is released for an upgrade and you may not get it.